dgarijo/Widoco/README.md

 For customizing the metadata of your ontology, edit the project properties of /config/config.properties.

-The character ";" is used for lists (for instance first author; second author; third author)
+The character ";" is used for lists (for instance first author; second author; third author).

+Now you can execute Widoco through the console.
+Usage: java -jar widoco.jar [-ontFile file] or [-ontURI uri] [-outFolder folderName] [-confFile propertiesFile]

 Browser problems
 ==========